ucla-wi17-cs174a/a1-YaacovTarko/README.md

 Instead of hard-coding the locations of each cube, I hard-coded the location of one cube at the origin and then transformed each cube's location based on which side of the x, y, and z axes it was on.

 3) Implement your rotation system using quaternions:
-I implemented quaternion-based rotation in a function called quaternion_rotate which I added to MV.js.
+I implemented quaternion-based rotation in a function called quaternion_rotate, and used it for my camera rotation.